The Trust as a Family Holding Structure

 Venture philanthropy as a driving force behind a social business

 One possible source of funds for a social business is venture philanthropy.
-Venture philanthropy investments are similar to venture capital investments.
-They differ, however, insofar as that an investor in venture capital is profit-oriented, whereas an investment in venture philanthropy aims for the biggest social impact.
+VP investments are similar to venture capital investments.
+They differ, however, insofar as that an investor in venture capital is profit-oriented, whereas an investment in VP aims for the biggest social impact.

-A venture philanthropy fund provides financial and non-financial support to social businesses.
+A VP-fund provides financial and non-financial support to social businesses.
 Most commonly it is less about financing specific projects, but more about setting up the business.
-That is why venture philanthropy investments frequently help younger businesses to establish a structure and a network, to provide training for staff and to develop a strategy and a marketing concept.
+That is why these investments frequently help younger businesses to establish a structure and a network, to provide training for staff and to develop a strategy and a marketing concept.

 Depending on the concept of the fund, the investor can get involved beyond his or her ordinary financial contribution.
 To ensure the success of the investment, the results are constantly analysed.
 For control purposes, a target agreement between the social business and the investing fund is an option.